-We ask the following three questions: A: How do the particle size distribution at one location in the oligotrophic Eastern Tropical North Pacific evolve with respect to depth, and how does it vary over time?
+We ask the following three questions: A: How do the particle size distribution at one location in the oligotrophic Eastern Tropical North Pacific vary with respect to depth and time?
 B: Do our data support any of the three Weber-Bianchi (2020) models?
-3 Do our data suggest regions of the oxygen minimum zone with disaggregation like processes, and if so, do these co-occur with regions suggested to harbor zooplankton.
+C: Do our data suggest regions of the oxygen minimum zone with disaggregation like processes, and if so, do these co-occur with regions suggested to harbor zooplankton.

 We hypothesized H1: Temporal day to day variability in particle number, particle size distribution slope and flux would be evident.
 H2: This variability would relate to the location of migratory zooplankton, with a combination of increased particle flux and disaggregation present where zooplankton occur.
-H3:) Disaggregation and particle production by zooplankton might lead to particle size patterns that cannot be explained by remineralization and sinking alone.
+H3: Disaggregation and particle production by zooplankton might lead to particle size patterns that cannot be explained by remineralization and sinking alone.
 We also will test each of the three Weber-Bianchi models, specifically that OMZs have (HWB1) slower attenuation of all particles, (HWB2) decreased disaggregation, or (HWB3) slower attenuation of just large particles, in the OMZ core.

 Methods